denysdovhan/workshopper-boilerplate/README.md

 1. Clean-up `README.md`
 1. Profit!

-Take a look at my other workshoppers, if you need more examples.
+Take a look at my other workshoppers if you need more examples.

 ## Workshopper structure